falaelcom/raw-profiler/README.md

     require("raw-profiler");

-Setup For Local Logging To The File System
+Setup for Local Logging to the File System
 --------------------------------------------
 _Appropriate for profiling scenarios with multiple buckets under lower server loads._